saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbusr1.jpg">

 * Paste in the following code into the new SQL Console.
 First change "XXXXXX" to the desired password and then press the Execute button or your F8 key.
-If you get a warning about running the code then click on Yes to continue.

 ```
 CREATE USER HACKT28 PASSWORD XXXXXX;